ktrickey/houseprice-deploy/README.md

 ## Docker/Kubernetes Dev Prerequisites
 1. Ensure Hyper-V is enabled on Windows 10 (Docker for Windows Desktop only supports Windows 10)
 2. Ensure .Net Core v2.1 support is enabled in Visual Studio 2017 (may need to re-run the installer.)
+This is only required if you want to look at the code in VS, the builds below are done in Docker containers with the SDKs pre-installed.
 3. Install Docker for Windows Desktop from https://hub.docker.com/editions/community/docker-ce-desktop-windows

 5. You'll need a Git client installed, even if it's just the standard CLI / simple GUI at https://gitforwindows.org/ I've used Git Extensions for several years http://gitextensions.github.io/